How to Use Tea Tree Oil for Lice

 There are some simple ways in which you can prevent re-infestation of head lice and to get rid of any existing head lice and eggs in the home;

-- Wash any bedding and clothing which was recently used or worn by anyone in the home who has head lice, specifically at a high temperature (around 50°C) then preferably place the laundry in the hot cycle of the dryer for roughly twenty minutes.
+- Wash any bedding and clothing which was recently used or worn by anyone in the home who has head lice, specifically at a high temperature (around 60°C) .

-- Either dry clean items that cannot be washed, such as plush toys, otherwise place them in airtight bags for a minimum of three days.
+- Either dry clean items that cannot be washed, such as plush toys, otherwise place them out of reach for 2 days or in the freezer for 1 day.

 - Vacuum your carpets and upholstered furniture in both your home and car.